jcdm9/uniondigital-exam/README.md

 # directory structure
   - src
-    - config
+    - config - configurations in system
-    - controllers
+    - controllers - methods for routes
-    - models
+    - models - database schema
-    - routes
+    - routes - api routes
-    - utils
   - test
-    - api
+    - api - api tests for each routes

+# API Documentation

+Once the application is running, you can navigate to http://localhost:3009/api-docs to view the Swagger UI documentation.

+#testing

+To test the API, use the command ``` npm run test```